Royal Scots: First World War (1914–1919)

 The 1st, on returning from India, was placed in the 27th Division, a division made up of regular units that had been recalled from garrison duty, and arrived in France in December 1914.
 It saw combat in the action of Saint-Éloi and throughout the Second Battle of Ypres in 1915, before the division was withdrawn and moved to Salonika in November, where it spent the rest of the war It was sent to Georgia in December 1918 for operations against the Bolsheviks, and returned to Edinburgh in May 1919.

 The 2nd was part of the 3rd Division, one of the first units of the British Expeditionary Force to be sent to France.
 It first saw action in the Battle of Mons, and thence at almost all of the major actions on the Western Front, before returning to Scotland in 1919.

 The 1/4th (Queen's Edinburgh Rifles) and 1/7th mobilised in Edinburgh in August 1914, and were assigned to the 52nd (Lowland) Division.
 Whilst the division was mobilising, the 1/7th was involved in the Quintinshill rail crash, which killed 210 officers and men and wounded another 224.
-They fought at the Battle of Gallipoli before being moved to Egypt in 1916 and serving in the Sinai and Palestine Campaign.
+They fought at the Gallipoli campaign before being moved to Egypt in 1916 and serving in the Sinai and Palestine Campaign.
 They were sent to France in April 1918 for the Second Battle of the Somme, and remained there until the end of the war.
 Both battalions were reduced to a cadre in March 1919, and returned home to disband in May.